ikanwal/Sprint-Challenge--User-Interface/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

+ANS: Semantic HTML gives the meaning to the content .
+Like how will you differentiate if this element is a heading or a paragraph.Thats why we use Semantic HTML. e.g: <h></h> -- used for heading elements
+   <p></p> -- used for paragraphing a sentence/es

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

+ANS: DISPLAY:BLOCK  : 1- Always starts on a new line.
+                      2-Vertical-align has no affect.
+     DISPLAY:INLINE : 1- Appear on the same line as content and tags beside them 2-Can use vertical-align property.

 3. What are the 4 areas of the box model?

+ANS: Margin , Padding , Borders , Content

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?

+ANS: Cross-axis

 5. Explain why git is valuable to a team of developers.

+ANS: Git is a control version to keep the track of changes in code.Its a decentralized version control system means more than one person can work on it regardless of having different network and contribute in a project.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.